arduino/library-registry/FAQ.md

 ### How can I remove a library I installed via Library Manager?

+#### Arduino IDE 2.x

+Hover the mouse pointer over the "INSTALLED" label on the library listing in Library Manager.
+It will now change to "UNINSTALL", which you can click to uninstall that library.

+#### Classic Arduino IDE

+This version of the Arduino IDE does not have an integrated uninstall functionality, so you will need to remove the library manually.
 Open your sketchbook's `libraries` folder with your operating system's file explorer (Windows: Explorer, Mac: Finder, Linux: Nautilus, kfiles...) and delete the folder containing the library.

-##### Rationale

-No, we don't have a delete button.
-Libraries managed by the Library Manager are mixed with those you've manually installed, maybe libraries you've written: making a mistake and deleting the wrong library is too easy.
-That's why Trash bins exist.
-Since the IDE has no knowledge of your Trash bin, we didn't implement a "delete" button.
+#### Arduino CLI

+Libraries can be uninstalled via [the `arduino-cli lib uninstall` command](https://arduino.github.io/arduino-cli/latest/commands/arduino-cli_lib_uninstall/).

 ## Limitations